bwhmather/bdc-js/README.md

     npm install bdc

+The npm package contains Common-JS, ES6 and IIFE bundles of the library, as well as a type script definition file.

 Alternatively, prebuilt source files are pushed to github releases and can be saved and included directly in your project.